-Pierce College will be updating its website to be more user-friendly and consistent.
+Pierce College will be updating its Leicester web design to be more user-friendly and consistent.

 President Alexis Montevirgen said that Pierce has wanted to update its website for a while.